midas-network/rsv-scenario-modeling-hub/model-output/README.md

 - "5-64" (required)
 - "0-130" (required)

-Any aggregation of the previous list, for example: "0-17" is also accepted.
+Aggregation of the previous list, for example: "0-17" is NOT accepted.

-If the submissions files contain projections for the overall population, please use `0-130` as age-group.

 Some of the `age_group` are optionals, however, the submission should contain at least the age group marked as required:`"0-0.99"`, `"1-4"`, `"5-64"`, `"65-130"`, and `"0-130"`.

+**For the peak targets, only the age-group 0-130 is required.**